lovisalindquist/PopulationGeneticsProject/README.md

     iid2: ID of individual 2
     SNPdens: Density of SNPs, calculated by the total length / centiMorgans

 An additional file (AADR_Annotation.xlsx) containing the IDs and their associated geographic origin will be used for the parsing.
-The file contains cryptic columns that interfere with data extraction by column names or indices, thus, create a new file with only the three columns of relevance: "Genetic ID", "Political entity", and "Age", saved as a .csv file named "AADR_Short.csv"
+The file contains cryptic columns that interfere with data extraction by column names or indices.
+Before you start, create a new file with only the three columns of relevance: "Genetic ID", "Political entity", and "Age", saved as a .csv file named "AADR_Short.csv", or download the file at: https://github.com/lovisalindquist/PopulationGeneticsProject.git

 The procedure involves the following steps: